Last Updated on January 14, 2021

 How Much Does IVF Cost in Wisconsin?

-One of the most expensive medical treatments today is that of IVF in Wisconsin.
+One of the most expensive medical treatments today is that of IVF.
 The stress of paying for an IVF treatment starts the day couples learn about their infertility.
-When it comes to this advanced treatment, there is no aspect that comes at an easy to afford cost.
-At an average, One cycle IVF cost in Wisconsin starts from $9,000 without medication.
+When it comes to this advanced treatment, there is no aspect that comes at an easy to afford the cost.
+On average, one cycle IVF cost in Wisconsin starts from $9,000 without medication.

 |Green Bay||$ 9,500|

-The IVF cost with medication ranges between $12,000 and $17,000 in Wisconsin.
+The IVF cost with medication ranges between $12,000 and $17,000.
 The package patients get largely depends on how much the fertility clinic collaborates with them.

-There are several Wisconsin IVF clinics offering an easy to pay for the package with a transparent breakdown of cost.
+There are several Wisconsin IVF clinics offering an easy to pay for a package with a transparent breakdown of cost.
 This saves patients the stress of hidden and unpredictable costs.